 The list of instruments offered at Kilvington include: Piano (traditional/Suzuki), Guitar (acoustic/electric and bass), Trombone, Trumpet, French Horn, Drums/Percussion, Clarinet, Flute, Saxophone, Oboe, Bassoon, Violin, Cello, Double Bass, Viola, Voice and Music Theory.

 Kilvington’s Orchestras and Bands

 By joining one of the School’s many bands or ensembles, students are able to participate with others of similar interests, build on their communication skills, and work productively together as part of a team.
-Our School has many musical groups across various genres, including: Orchestra, String Orchestra, Madrigals, Choirs, Stage Band, Clarinet Ensemble,Percussion Ensemble, Guitar Ensemble and String Quartets.
+Our School has many musical groups across various genres, including: Orchestra, Junior String Orchestra, Senior String Orchestra, Concert band, Kadenza intermediate Band, Stage Band, Clarinet Ensemble, Saxophone Ensemble, Percussion Ensemble, Flute ensemble, Guitar Ensemble and String Quartets and trios.

 ELC and Junior School Productions

 Kilvington’s Junior School Productions are well recognised for the quality of the performances, costumes, sets and professionalism.
 The ELC and Junior School regularly perform for the School community and these events are eagerly anticipated.

 Each year the Years 5 and 6 students perform in a musical, whilst the Prep – Year 4 students perform together in a musical production biennially.
 The ELC also stages a performance each year, which is loved by students and parents alike.